Bombardier has a significant presence, a strong track record and established history in the UK with both its Aviation and Transportation divisions.

 In 1989, the world’s first aircraft manufacturer, Short Brothers plc (Shorts), was acquired by Bombardier from the UK Government.
 Since then, Bombardier investment of more than £2.7 billion.

 From design through manufacture to after-market support, Bombardier Belfast specialises in major aircraft structures and flight control surfaces in metal and advanced composites.
-With first-class capabilities and a workforce of around 3,500, the Belfast operation plays a pivotal role in all Bombardier's families of commercial and business aircraft.
+With first-class capabilities and a workforce of around 3,500, the Belfast operation plays a pivotal role in all Bombardier's families of business aircraft.
 In addition to Bombardier programmes, customers include Airbus, General Electric, International Aero Engines, Irkut Corporation, Pratt & Whitney, and Rolls-Royce.

 Bombardier is the largest manufacturing company in Northern Ireland and produces around 10 per cent of Northern Ireland's total manufacturing exports.
 An extensive supply chain includes around 800 approved suppliers in the UK and Ireland, and a further 100 in Europe.
 A percentage of pre-tax profits is allocated to the Bombardier (NI) Foundation each year to help fund Northern Ireland-based charitable initiatives, mainly in the areas of environment, education and entrepreneurship.
 The foundation also supports employees who fundraise and volunteer in their local communities.